lbod/delite-tutorial-old/beginner.md

 <title-widget id="element" value="The Title"></title-widget>
 ```
 For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in delite is that the widget is the DOM node.
-Dijit widgets instead, had a property which referenced the DOM node.
+Dijit widgets instead had a property which referenced the DOM node.

 ###Registering

-The `<title-widget>` element doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using
+The `<title-widget>` element doesn't constitute a custom element on its own; it first needs to go through a registration process which is achieved using
 the `delite/register` module.
 This is analogous to the HTML specification for registering custom elements
 i.e. `document.registerElement('title-widget');`